CRANE-toolbox/covid-racism-tracker/README.md

 Well uh, I had not gotten this far.
 I'd recommend storing the text in variables similar to the way it is done for the graphs.
 Then dropping it directly into some styled `<div>` in `App.tsx`.
 You can also break it out further or built a react component to reuse if there is something you want for each text block etc.

+## Project Bootstrapping

+This projected was created with `create-react-app` with a typescript template.
+In addition, it uses the `ant` design library with `less` and `css-modules`.
+This was parially setup using the docs from `ant` and following [this](https://www.aleksandrhovhannisyan.com/blog/dev/how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint/) tutorial.

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).